carloscuesta/carloscuesta.me/src/posts/scalable-react-components-architecture.md

 We're going to **create** a **folder** for **each** **component**, with two files, an `index.js` that is going to hold all the code for the component and the `styles.js`.
 That's one of the good things about this pattern.
 Every component defines his own UI and styles, **isolating** this piece of **code from** another **components** that **doesn't need to know anything about them**.

-<iframe src="https://codesandbox.io/embed/lx8ykrljl9?autoresize=1&module=%2Fsrc%2Fcomponents%2FEmojiList.js&view=preview" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/lx8ykrljl9?autoresize=1&module=%2Fsrc%2Fcomponents%2FEmojiList.js&view=preview" class="codeExplorer" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Notice that inside the `EmojiList` folder, (_that is a component_), we add two nested components that only will be used within the `EmojiList` component.
 Again, that's because these two components aren't going to be used out of that context.
 This helps reducing the visual clutter a lot.